magao-x/MagAOX/INDI/INDI/doc/evalINDI.md

 http://www.clearskyinstitute.com/INDI/INDI.pdf

 ------------------------------------------------------------------------
 This evalINDI.md generated from the man documentation with the commands:
 ```
 groff -mandoc -Thtml evalINDI.man > evalINDI.html
 pandoc -t markdown_github evalINDI.html > evalINDI.md
 ```
-and then tweaked for presentation.
+and then tweaked for presentation and doxygent compatibility.